Historic Scotland magazine: Health of a nation

 Secrets of the £1.5m Scots mansion bought with the proceeds of an act of royal ‘treachery’ which saw the Queen’s intimate confidante banished from the House of Windsor for life

-Lobotomy: The brain op described as ‘easier than curing a toothache’
+BBC online: Lobotomy: the brain op described as ‘easier than curing a toothache’

 There was a time when people with severe mental illness might be given an operation to sever connections in the brain.
 Lobotomy became one of the most notorious surgical procedures of the 20th Century, writes Claire Prentice, but retired neurosurgeon, Henry Marsh, who once carried out a modified version of the operation, tells her it’s wrong to divide doctors into heroes and villains.